Please read these policies before you register and make an appointment with us.

 Tutoring Services Only

 Please remember that the Writing Center is not an editing or proofreading service.
 We will work with you to improve your own proofreading and editing skills, but we don't simply correct mistakes for you.
-We want to help you learn to become your own best proof reader and editor.
+We want to help you become your own best proof reader and editor.